-Dr Christophe Bernasconi is the fourth Secretary General of the Hague Conference on Private International Law (HCCH).
-He took office on 1 July 2013.
+Dr Bernasconi took the office of Secretary General of the Hague Conference on Private International Law (HCCH) on 1 July 2013.
 In 2018, he was reappointed for a further term of five years.
 Dr Bernasconi had joined the Permanent Bureau (PB – i.e., the Secretariat of the HCCH) in September 1997 as Secretary, became First Secretary in May 2000, and Deputy Secretary General in July 2011.

-He holds a law degree from Fribourg University in Switzerland (magna cum laude; bilingual German and French), an LL.M. degree in comparative law from McGill University in Montreal (Canada) (with a Master’s Thesis on Oligopolies in unfair competition law), and a doctoral degree in Private International Law from Fribourg University (summa cum laude).
-He received a series of awards for his doctoral thesis (Der Qualifikationsprozess im Internationalen Privatrecht [the process of characterization in PIL]).
+He holds a law degree from Fribourg University in Switzerland (magna cum laude; bilingual German and French), an LL.M. degree in comparative law from McGill University in Montreal (Canada) (concentration on International Commercial Law, with a Master’s Thesis on oligopolies in unfair competition law), and a doctoral degree in Private International Law from Fribourg University (summa cum laude).
+He received various academic awards for his doctoral thesis (Der Qualifikationsprozess im Internationalen Privatrecht [the process of characterization in PIL]).

-Before joining the Permanent Bureau, Dr Bernasconi lectured in the field of Private International Law at the University of Fribourg, worked as Legal Expert at the Swiss Institute of Comparative Law in Lausanne, and as Scientific Collaborator at the Federal Office of Justice in Switzerland.
+Before joining the Permanent Bureau, Dr Bernasconi lectured Private International Law at the University of Fribourg, worked as Legal Expert at the Swiss Institute of Comparative Law in Lausanne, and as Scientific Collaborator at the Federal Office of Justice in Switzerland.
 He also advised practitioners on various Private International Law matters.

-He speaks excellent French, English and German (mother tongue), and has good passive and basic active Dutch.
+He speaks French, English and German (mother tongue), and has very good passive and good active knowledge of Dutch.